hello-ulises/ulises.us/_posts/2018-10-16-bio-artists-canceled-texts-and-the-world-wide-web.md

 ---
 ![Bio_Cover-2.gif]({{site.baseurl}}/assets/img/Bio_Cover-2.gif)

-Bio: Artists’ Canceled Texts and the World Wide Web Maryam Monalisa Gharavi in Conversation with Malcolm Harris
+Bio: Artists’ Canceled Texts and the World Wide Web, Maryam Monalisa Gharavi in Conversation with Malcolm Harris

 Maryam Monalisa Gharavi’s "[Bio](http://www.inventorypress.com/product/bio)" (Inventory Press, 2018) is a hybrid work that reconfigures canceled text and the World Wide Web.
 The book captures a span of 365 days during which the artist updated the 160-character “bio” section of her Twitter account each day.
 While tweets are regularly captured by corporate data storage centers this “bio” section remains the only untraceable and non-archived part of the software’s superstructure.
 “Bio” ultimately left no record of itself, complicating the normative binaries of online/offline and digital/print.
 An experiment in erasure, self-deletion, and visibility in the expanded sphere of the net, “Bio” anchors itself in the wider lineage of artists’ canceled texts, but in the age of new data as “soft” power.